vincent2v/photobooth/FAQ.md

 ```

-## Croma Key is saving without finishing saving
+## Cromakeying is saving without finishing saving
 Checking the browser console you'll see a `413 Request Entity Too Large` error.
-To fix that you'll have to update you nginx.conf
+To fix that you'll have to update your nginx.conf

 Follow the steps mentioned here: [How to Fix NGINX 413 Request Entity Too Large Error](https://datanextsolutions.com/blog/how-to-fix-nginx-413-request-entity-too-large-error/)